nerdess/contentful-lexical/README.md

 ## Extend/Modify

 Please refer to the [Lexical Documentation](https://lexical.dev/) on how to extend/modify this boilerplate.
 Lexical also has a helpful [community](https://lexical.dev/community).

+## Todo

+This is just a first (but working!) proof-of-concept.
+I need to cleanup the code a bit, write some tests and all that stuff 🙈